 John Wesley (Jack) Yoest Jr., is a Clinical Assistant Professor at The Catholic University of America.
 Professor Yoest is a senior business mentor in high-technology, medicine, non-profit and new media consulting.

 His expertise is in management training and development, operations, sales, and marketing.
 He has worked with clients in across the USA, India and East Asia.

 He has been published by Scripps-Howard, National Review Online, The Business Monthly, The Women’s Quarterly and other outlets.
-He is ?a columnist for The Stream and?
-Small Business Trends, and was a finalist in the annual 2006 Weblog Awards in the Best Business Blog category for Reasoned Audacity at www.yoest.org.
+He was a columnist for Small Business Trends, and The Stream.

 His publications are linked here: http://business.cua.edu/faculty/yoest.cfm